Skip to content

 Chunk caching

-• Most workflows using the VBT’s execution framework—such as data pulling, chunking, parameterization, splitting, and optimization—can now offload intermediate results to disk and reload them if the workflow crashes and restarts.
-You can confidently test billions of parameter combinations on cloud instances without worrying about losing your data!
+• Most workflows that use the VBT's execution framework—such as data pulling, chunking, parameterization, splitting, and optimization—can now offload intermediate results to disk and reload them if the workflow crashes and restarts.
+You can confidently test billions of parameter combinations on cloud instances without worrying about losing your data.

 Execute a basic range with random fallouts while caching successful attempts